 By Doug Yeargain

-I had the opportunity to film a television show with Jerry Dean.
-We were fishing the Devils River arm of Lake Amistad.
+I had the opportunity to fish the Devils River arm of Lake Amistad with a good friend of mine.
 We had a lot of fun and even caught a few bass.

 While we were fishing, we talked about the way a lot of folks are so hung up on the big bass syndrome.
 You know what I'm talking about.
 It seems that every conversation in the bass fishing world revolves around, "Did you catch any big ones?"